AntelopeIO/leap/tests/performance_tests/README.md

         ./build/tests/performance_tests/performance_test_basic.py
         ```
 3. Collect Results - By default the Performance Harness will capture and save logs unless explicitly providing arguments to not do so (`--del-perf-logs`)
 ).
-Additionally final reports will be collected if the following arguments are provided `--save-json` and/or `--save-test-json`.
+Additionally, by default, final reports will be collected.
+If not wanting to collect final reports, pass in the following arguments `--del-report` and/or `--del-test-report`.
     1. Navigate to performance test logs directory
         ```bash
         cd ./build/performance_test/